-An individual who has experienced a sexual assault is strongly encouraged to seek medical and psychological care regardless of whether they intend to report the assault to the police.
-The individual may be prescribed medications to prevent sexually transmitted infections and/or pregnancy, regardless of whether the police were contacted.
+An individual who has experienced sexual assault is strongly encouraged to seek medical and psychological care regardless of whether the individual intends to report the assault to police.
+The individual may be prescribed medications to prevent sexually transmitted infections and/or pregnancy, regardless of whether police were contacted.